SUSE supplements their HPE partnership with Rancher-focused agreements

 “SUSE has unique partnerships with all vendors but our engineering relationship with HPE is extremely close and has been for an extremely long time,” Fidrych added.

-The final component of the announcement is that both SUSE Rancher and SLES Micro SKUs will be added to the HPE OEM price list in October.
+The final component of the announcement is that both SUSE Rancher and SLES Micro SKUs will be added to the HPE price list in October.
 SLES Micro is an edge use case product, which has a smaller footprint than SUSE Linux version Enterprise.

 “This also means that HPE PointNext will sell it,” Fidrych said.
-“This is a big deal because PointNext is developing a lot of services around GreenLake and will now be doing so for SUSE Rancher.”
+“This is a big deal because PointNext is developing a lot of around GreenLake and will now be doing so for SUSE Rancher.”